 This island is synonymous for white sharks, the ocean’s ultimate predators.
 Guadalupe Island lays about 240 km west off Mexico’s Baja California Peninsula coast and can be reached by boat in less than 24 hours from Ensenada.
 We normally meet in San Diego, and then are driven by bus to the port in Ensenada, Mexico.
 The boats we use for these trips are very seaworthy, spacious and are manned by seasoned crews to offer the best experience.
 Depending on the trip one chooses, we visit other islands and dive sites on our way out to or back from Guadalupe.
 Some of the sites are around San Benitos, and are primarily kelp forest diving.

 White sharks reflect the ultimate encounter among all the different shark species.
-Unfortunately, we are not allowed to interact with them without cages (stupid rule, we know but there is not much we can do at the moment, we apologize).
+Unfortunately, we are not allowed to interact with them without cages (stupid rule, we know, but there is not much we can do at the moment, we apologize).
 Nevertheless, even from inside the cage, each encounter remains breathtaking.
 White shark diving is very seasonal and takes place between August and November.
-Although white sharks stay longer, the weather is then often not favorable anymore.
+Although white sharks stay longer, later in the year, the weather is often not favorable anymore.
 Contact us for further information about this unique trip.